 When you live in your car, you can explore and be adventurous in a way that people with mortgages cannot.

-Living in your car means that you’ll have to cut down on possessions, and minimalism is an enjoyable and attractive way of life for people of all ages.
+Living out of your car by choice your car means that you’ll have to cut down on possessions.
+But minimalism is an enjoyable and attractive way of life for people of all ages.

 This lifestyle tends to reduce costs, and many people enjoy the financial freedom of not having to pay rent or utilities.
-This is beneficial for those who want to live in a car for the aesthetic as well as those who need to live in their car to cut down on costs.
+This is beneficial for those who want to live in a car for the aesthetic as well as those who need to live in their car to reduce costs.

 Even after the cost of outfitting a van, you could save hundreds of dollars every month if you move out of a high COL (cost-of-living) city and into your vehicle.
 For example, the average rent in Seattle is $1,866.
 If you mostly park for free on national forest land, spending only 10 nights a month at a paid camping spot for $20 per night, you’d still save more than $1,500 a month.